 Fires are permitted only in grills, fireplaces, or similar control devices.
 No open ground fires.
 There is always a danger of wildfires.

 Do not disturb or remove animals, plants, rocks, or artifacts.
 Tribal Antiquity and Federal Laws are in effect.
-Special permits are required from the Navajo Minerals Department and Natural Heritage Program to collect rocks or plants.
+Special permits are required from the Navajo Minerals Department and Natural Heritage Program to collect rocks and/or plants.

 Vehicles: The Navajo Nation is not responsible for any theft or accidents during your visit.
 Parking your vehicles in isolated areas will not be monitored or surveillance.
 You may however, obtain permission to park your vehicles at local residence.
 They may request a small fee.
 No unauthorized vehicles are allowed in the Navajo Tribal Park areas.
 Unless accompanied by a permit.

-NO Off-road Travel allowed within the Navajo Tribal Park areas: Dune buggies, Jeeps, 4-wheel drive vehicles and motorcycles are strictly Prohibited.
+Off-road Vehicles are Prohibited within the Navajo Tribal Park areas: Dune buggies, Jeeps, 4-wheel drive vehicles and modified Motorcycles are strictly Prohibited.
 Unnecessary trails or roads result in erosion to the fragile environment.
 All disturbance will be fined to the utmost extent.
+Per NN Law.

 Hiking & Camping Rules

-The Navajo Nation is comprised of more than 25,000 square miles and offers hikers numerous isolated trails and routes.
+The Navajo Nation is composed of more than 25,000 square miles and offers hikers numerous isolated trails and routes.
 For the safety of hikers who enter the reservation and for the protection of natural and cultural resources, the Parks and Recreation Department has implemented guidelines for backcountry use, you must have a permit at all times while on the nation.

 The trails are not improved or maintained, and are usually marked with rock claims.
 To reach the trailheads, topographic maps and drives over rough roads are required.
 Roads can become impassible in wet weather, and conditions can change quickly.
 Travelers are cautioned to be prepared.
 To ensure having an enjoyable experience, plan your trip carefully.
 Most trails are rated strenuous to moderately strenuous, and good physical conditioning is important.
 Many Navajo families still live on the reservation annually.
 Please be respectful of homesites and animals in these areas.
 The terrain is rough, water is scarce and the weather is often extreme in most areas.
 Let someone know where you are at all times, sign in or contact your local park office.